lexogrine/csgo-react-hud/README.md

 ## Building & distributing
 To build version to distribute and move around, in the root directory run `npm run pack`.
 It will create the zip file for distribution.
 Now you can just drag and drop this file into the HUD Managers upload area.

+## Signing

+To create Signed HUD to prevent at least from modyfing compiled Javascript files run `npm run sign`.
+It's the same as `npm run pack` command but with additional step of signing .js and .css files and hud.json.

  ## File structure
  The HUD is seperated into two parts - the API part, that connects to the HUD Manager API and communicate with it: `src/App.tsx` file and `src/api` directory.
 Usually, you don't want to play with it, so the whole runs without a problem.